Pictorial: How to Build a Deck or Porch

 Porch columns positioned against rim joist and set in concrete

-It's Time for Joists
+Time for the Joists

 Joists were cut to length and nailed into position.